 ***All parents, scholars, teachers, and administrators sign a Commitment to Excellence (Parent Compact) form at the beginning of each school year.
 This form spells out the responsibilities for all to commit to in order to support our scholars in finding academic success.

-Numerous opportunities are available for you to serve as a volunteer in our school.
+Numerous opportunities are available for you to serve as a volunteer at our school.
 You may wish to volunteer to read to children, help with field trips, work on our flower beds, gardens, and grounds, prepare kindergarten snacks, or provide other valuable services by contacting the office or your child’s teacher.
 Volunteers will need to go through a SLED check before becoming approved for working in our school.
 If you are interested in being a mentor to a child, please contact the school leaders, our parenting coordinators, or our teachers.

 Visitation in School